Manual PMS install on Proxmox¶

 mergerfs 34T 24T 10T 69% /mnt/storage

-If you had any existing files on your data disks they will be visible under /mnt/storage
+If you had any existing files on your data disks, these files will be visible under /mnt/storage.

 SnapRAID¶

-SnapRAID is a backup program for disk arrays.
-It stores parity information of your data and it recovers from up to six disk failures.
-It is mainly targeted for a home media center, with a lot of big files that rarely change.
+SnapRAID provides parity protection for disk arrays.
+It stores parity information for your data and can recover from up to six disk failures.
+It is mainly aimed at home media systems with large files that rarely change.

 Info